jackocnr/intl-tel-input/README.md

 Type: `String` Default: `""`
 Set the initial country selection by specifying its country code e.g. `"us"` for the United States.
 (Be careful not to do this unless you are sure of the user's country, as it can lead to tricky issues if set incorrectly and the user auto-fills their national number and submits the form without checking - in certain cases, this can pass validation and you can end up storing a number with the wrong dial code).
 You can also set `initialCountry` to `"auto"`, which will look up the user's country based on their IP address (requires the `geoIpLookup` option - [see example](https://intl-tel-input.com/examples/lookup-country.html)).
 Note that however you use `initialCountry`, it will not update the country selection if the input already contains a number with an international dial code.

+**loadUtilsOnInit**
+Type: `String` or `() => Promise<module>` Default: `""` Example: `"/build/js/utils.js"`

+This is one way to (lazy) load the included utils.js (to enable formatting/validation etc) - see [Loading The Utilities Script](#loading-the-utilities-script) for more options.
+You will need to host the [utils.js](https://github.com/jackocnr/intl-tel-input/blob/master/build/js/utils.js) file, and then set the `loadUtilsOnInit` option to that URL, or alternatively just point it to a CDN hosted version e.g. `"https://cdn.jsdelivr.net/npm/intl-tel-input@24.5.2/build/js/utils.js"`.
+The script is loaded via a [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) statement, which means the URL cannot be relative - it must be absolute.

+Alternatively, this can be a function that returns a promise for the utils module.
+When using a bundler like Webpack, this can be used to tell the bundler that the utils script should be kept in a separate file from the rest of your code.
+For example: `{ loadUtilsOnInit: () => import("intl-tel-input/utils") }`.

+The script is only fetched when you initialise the plugin, and additionally, only when the page has finished loading (on the window load event) to prevent blocking (the script is ~260KB).
+When instantiating the plugin, a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object is returned under the `promise` instance property, so you can do something like `iti.promise.then(callback)` to know when initialisation requests like this have finished.
+See [Utilities Script](#utilities-script) for more information.

 **nationalMode**
 Type: `Boolean` Default: `true`
 Format numbers in the national format, rather than the international format.
 This applies to placeholder numbers, and when displaying users' existing numbers.
 Note that it's fine for users to type their numbers in national format - as long as they have selected the right country, you can use `getNumber` to extract a full international number - [see example](https://intl-tel-input.com/examples/national-mode.html).
 It is recommended to leave this option enabled, to encourage users to enter their numbers in national format as this is usually more familiar to them and so it creates a better user experience.